 The Input/Output Interface is a hardware component or system that manages the data transfer between the computer's internal memory or CPU and external devices.
 These devices can either be input devices (such as a keyboard or mouse) that send data to the computer, or output devices (such as a printer or monitor) that receive data from the computer.
 The I/O interface also supports serial and parallel communication, converting signals and ensuring compatibility between devices with differing data rates and formats.

-The Input-Output Interface serves several critical functions that enable proper communication between the computer system and peripheral devices:
+Input-Output Interface performs various important functions that facilitate communication among the computer system and peripheral devices:

 2. Processor Communication